firewizard11/CTF-Writeups/OverTheWire/README.md

 ## Description

-This folder contains my writeups for the various challenges on <https://overthewire.org/wargames/>
+This folder contains my writeups for the wargames on <https://overthewire.org/wargames/>

 ## Table of Contents